jerdog/streamlining-devex-slidev/slides.md

 - Deliver faster with higher quality + better developer experience

 <!--
-Streamlined workflows in CI/CD systems refers to the efficient and optimized processes that enable the continuous integration, delivery, and deployment of software applications.
-It's about minimizing manual effort by automating repetitive tasks like building, testing, and deploying applications, speeding up software delivery cycles.
-Reduce development overhead by removing unnecessary steps and redundant processes, freeing developers to focus on core activities and maximize productivity.
+Streamlined workflows is about having efficient and optimized processes that enable the continuous integration, delivery, and deployment of software applications.
+Minimize manual effort by automating repetitive tasks like building, testing, and deploying applications, speeding up software delivery cycles.
+Humans are really bad at reptition.
 Streamlined workflows lead to faster software delivery, improved product quality through automation, and a better developer experience due to smoother workflows and less manual intervention.
 -->

 ---